Premodern History of South and Southeast Asia

 Midterm exam (written examination with short essay questions, 40%) and exam at end of the term (written examination with short essay questions, 60%); re-sit (written examination with short essay questions, 100%) at the end of the term.

-Blackboard is used for providing extra course materials, practical instructions, and discussion.
+Blackboard is used for practical instructions and publication of PP-presentations

 Registration Studeren à la carte and Contractonderwijs